 Verso Corp Permanently Shutting Down Paper Machine

-Manufacturer of coated paper has announced that it is permanently closing down its paper machine in Jay, Maine.
+A manufacturer of coated paper has announced that it is permanently closing down its paper machine in Jay, Maine.
 The paper machine was idled earlier this year.
 Following the shutdown, all of the temporary layoffs will be made permanent.

 Last fall, Verso Corp (OTCMKTS:VRSZQ) announced that it would be idling its No. 3 paper machine at its paper mill in Jay.
 Beginning this year, the company temporarily laid off 120 employees, saying they would be brought back to work if the paper machine would restart.